walter-a-jablonowski/walter-a-jablonowski.github.io/misc/context.md

 # Current skills

-AI & ML (new skills, still learning):
+AI & ML (new skills: some know how but still learning):

+- Project types
   - AI agents
   - AI features for you existing apps and websites
   - AI-powered workflow automation: agents that handle routine tasks
   - Smart data solutions and web search
+- Languages
   - Python

 Web development:

+- Project types
   - Larger web applications based on PHP and JavaScript with a focus on usability
   - Websites: Modern, responsive websites that look great on all devices and are optimized for AI and search engines.
-- Mini Apps Tip: Small to medium-sized applications that solve specific problems - with AI fast and cost-efficient.
+  - Mini Apps: Small to medium-sized applications that solve specific problems - with AI fast and cost-efficient.
+- Skills
+  - OOAD: Object oriented analysis and design
 - Languages
   - PHP
-  - OOAD: Object oriented analysis and design
   - JavaScript
   - HTML
   - CSS